qemu/qemu/docs/tools/qemu-img.rst

   allocated target image depending on the host support for getting allocation information.

+.. option:: -r

+   Rate limit for the convert process

 .. option:: --salvage

   Try to ignore I/O errors when reading.
 Unless in quiet mode (``-q``), errors